droglenc/NCMTH207/modules/LogisticRegression/Lecture_LogReg_BatMorph.knit.md

 </ul>
 </div>

 One way to visualize logistic regression data is to plot the categorical response (but as numbers) and the quantitative explanatory (see below).
 Because of the nature of the categorical data there will be many points plotted on top of each other.
 Thus, points are plotted with transparency such that darker "points" actually represent more points.
-In the plot below you can see that canine tooth heights are always *semotus* until about 3 mm where some *cinereus* appear, but then they are all *cinereus* after about 3.4 mm.
+In the plot below you can see that tooth heights are always *semotus* until about 3 mm where some *cinereus* appear, but then they are all *cinereus* after about 3.4 mm.

 <img src="Lecture_LogReg_BatMorph_files/figure-html/unnamed-chunk-5-1.png" width="480" />